aragon/taiko-contracts/TEST_TREE.md

 │       └── It only creates the proposal
 ├── When calling hashActions
 │   ├── It returns the right result
-│   └── It reacts to any of the values changing
+│   ├── It reacts to any of the values changing
+│   └── It same input produces the same output
 ├── Given The proposal is not created
 │   ├── When calling getProposal uncreated
 │   │   └── It should return empty values